 Understand that mastering swimming isn’t going to happen in a day—or even a month.
 It can be helpful to look for class structures that offer a small student-to-teacher ratio so that you have more time to concentrate.
 You might also benefit from a station-based program, such as SwimRVA’s Swim School, which breaks down different skills into groups.

-Keep in mind the main purpose of learning in a class setting: There are skills that other students, like you, do not yet know.
+Keep in mind the main purpose of learning in a class setting.
+There are skills that other students, like you, do not yet know.
 If those other students were already pros at swimming, they wouldn’t be taking a class.
-Doubtless they’re too busy setting their own goals to be worried about your opinion, so don’t let the (highly unlikely) fear of their criticism halt your progress.
+They’re too busy setting their own goals to be worried about your opinion, so don’t let the (highly unlikely) fear of their criticism halt your progress.
 Station-based programs are a great help here, since you’ll be able to appreciate small victories frequently rather than being fixated on an overwhelming end goal.
 One member of the SwimRVA Swim School had this to say:

 “[It provides] achievable levels of skill-building.
 You work on a few things at a time and get to celebrate your achievements often enough that it provides encouragement.”

 If group settings are not your cup of tea, private and semi-private lessons are always a possibility.
 Be sure to explore the different options that your local swimming facility offers.
-Often, teachers are even willing to come to your backyard pool!

 4.)
 Group Lessons Can Create and Strengthen Connections